mquinson/C-2nd-language/README.md

 =================

-This repository hosts the course "C as a second language", given each year at Telecom Nancy (http://www.telecomnancy.eu/) since 2008.
+This repository hosts the course "C as a second language", given each year at Telecom Nancy (http://www.telecomnancy.eu/) between 2008 and 2014.
+I partially use this content at ENS Rennes since 2015.

 There is many courses in C for absolute beginners out there, but this one targets advanced beginners that have been exposed to what